 Miss Maple's Nature House has a strong community of parents, families, and neighbors.
 We rely on contributions of supplies or materials, as well as transportation to our off-site field trips to help with these overhead costs.
-Within our Maple family there's a variety of talent and skills available to each other. (ie. speech therapy, family counseling, carpentry, education, insurance, chef, retail sportswear, catering).
+Within our Maple family there is a variety of talent and skills available to each other. (ie. speech therapy, family counseling, carpentry, education, insurance, chef, retail sportswear, catering).

-- We find the best time for parents to mingle or observe with their child is during the last half hour of each day, or they can sign-up for a volunteer slot (usually 2-3 hours). - We also have a monthly adult-only session called Parent Meet-Up.
-This is an after-hours session, designed to discuss current or upcoming calendar events, parent resources, parent hi-lights, get-toknow-each-other, or whatever the group wants to focus on.
-Parent Meet-Up can be attended inperson (usually at the House) or via Facebook Messenger Live Chat.
+- We find the best time for parents to mingle or observe with their child is during the last half hour of each day, or they can sign-up for a volunteer slot (usually 2-3 hours). - We also have adult-only sessions called Parent Meet-Up.
+This is an after-hours designed to discuss current or upcoming calendar events, parent resources, parent hi-lights, get-to-know-each-other, or whatever the group wants to focus on.
+Parent Meet-Up can be attended in-person (usually at the House) or via Facebook Messenger Live Chat.
 Parents can also connect with us/each other via our social media outlets.